 Kenilworth was formed in the late 1890s, after the New Orange Industrial Association purchased land from the Cranford and Union Townships.
 The land was then divided into building lots and sold.
 Eventually, a number of large industries were drawn to the area and established operations there.
-It was incoroporated and given its current name on May 13, 1907.
-According to sources, this name was inspired by the town of Kenilworth in England.
+It was incorporated and given its current name on May 13, 1907.
+This name was inspired by the town of Kenilworth in England.

 Kenilworth and nearby Attractions